RyanFleck/Manuals/content/languages/clj.md

 Corporations have a very valid point here that must be stressed: The goal is to reliably get real work done, not to navel gaze.

-I've heard rumours that Clojure subverts this curse with two measures: understanding of the problem, and the ability to leverage Java libraries. **We're giving it a go regardless, as I want to work in a LISP for a minute.**
+I've heard rumours[^fn:2] that Clojure subverts this curse from many angles.
+Through understanding the curse, Clojurists have built a thriving business-friendly developer support community.
+The ability to leverage Java libraries allows old battle-hardened enterprise libraries to be leveraged from within a lisp program. **We're giving it a go regardless, as I want to work in a LISP for a minute.**

 ## Computing Schools of Thought {#computing-schools-of-thought}